mhnpd/amir_project/README.md

 - Its can be tested in emulator using Android Studio but its very slow and not recommended.

-3. Now Download the code base .
+3. Now Download the code base.
+[This](https://github.com/mhnpd/amir_project) links will lead to page code this is download button

 4. Enter following command in terminal (cmd for window.) one by one
 - `npm install -g expo-cli`